nextcloud-charmers/nextcloud-charms/operator-nextcloud/README.md

 Contact [Kafit.se] or [Erik Lönroth] for more information on professional supported solutions of Nextcloud.

-Any installation growing above 100 users should consider a enterprise license contract.
+Any installation growing above 100 users should consider a enterprise license contract

 ## Contribute to this charm
 We love to see more people adding to the charm code.
 Let us know if you want to help develop it.